The 3rd meeting at Honiton Museum on 8 Feb 2010

 Brenda has delved into the meaning of Clapper:

-This bridge design is believed to be prehistoric in origin, although most of the surviving clapper bridges only date to the medieval period.
+I found out what 'clapper' means but not why Clapper Close is so named.
+Do you think they found suitable stones there to make a bridge?This bridge design is believed to be prehistoric in origin, although most of the surviving clapper bridges only date to the medieval period.
 To make a clapper bridge, construction teams had to haul and cut rocks to make piers, and then find large slabs of rock to lay across the piers.
 Some clapper bridges were wide enough to accommodate a cart, while others were designed for pedestrians or riders only, with carts proceeding in the ford next to the clapper bridge.
 Typically, niceties such as rails were lacking, and many clapper bridges were established in very shallow water, so a fall would not have been catastrophic.

 The term “clapper” comes from the Anglo-Saxon cleaca, “to bridge stepping stones,” which provides some hints into the origins of the clapper bridge.
 This design probably evolved from the stepping stones once used by pedestrians to cross rivers, with some smart engineer realizing that the stepping stones could be turned into a bridge with the use of slabs or rock or wood.